 The processor will handle all of your effects, virtual instruments, and plug-ins while you are mixing your song.
 A good music production laptop will have the processor speed listed in GHz (Gigahertz) and mention if it is Dual-Core or Quad-Core, anything around 2.5GHz (2.5Ghz – 2.9GHz) is good for most projects, 3GHZ + is better, but anything less than 2 GHz should be avoided unless you’re on a tight budget.

 You may or may not need a dedicated graphics card, depending on what you’re doing.
 This is especially true if you’re producing music with old-school DAWs like FL Studio and Cubase.
 If you don’t plan on playing anything other than these, look for a laptop with an integrated graphics card.

 Integrated graphics cards are specially made to enhance the performance of specific programs.
 You will find that most laptops in the $500-$1000 price range have good enough integrated graphics cards to allow you to run pretty much any modern DAW.
 But if you’re looking to run Pro Tools, PreSonus Studio One 5, or some other heavy-duty DAW, you will need a laptop with a dedicated graphics card from NVIDIA and AMD because some VST plugins rely heavily on visuals and graphics to work with.

 These days, most laptops come with built-in soundcards, so they aren’t a problem.
-If you need both analog inputs and outputs (to record, stream, or podcast), an audio interface is a way to go.
+If you need analog inputs and outputs (to record, stream, or podcast), an audio interface is the way to go.
 Alternatively, a USB microphone and DAC can be used.